Upper Columbia River Lake Roosevelt Site

 Metals in soil

-Unnaturally high levels of metals, including lead and arsenic, are found in topsoil in the upper Columbia River Valley near the U.S.-Canadian border.
-When present, the concentrations of metals commonly observed in the upper Columbia River Valley can be a health concern.
+Unnaturally high levels of metals, including lead and arsenic, are found in topsoil in the upper Columbia River Valley.
+When present, the levels of metals commonly found in the area can be a health concern.
 Health risks can be greatly reduced if managed properly.

 - Download Dirt Alert: Soil Safety & Sampling Guidance for People Concerned about Arsenic & Lead.